Acquiring Competitive Intelligence from social media

 To do it properly, collecting the social media data and viewing their latest meme is only the start of it.
 Look for the trends, what your competitors are saying, and not saying.
 Ask the "so what's" and why questions as Intelligence needs to help you with your thinking and approach.

 There is a significant amount of noise within social media.
-So, it would be best if you did it systematically.
+So, it would be best if you do it systematically.
 Otherwise, you are going to miss an essential piece of information.
 Then you will want to see what similar products are doing to benchmark your efforts, gain insights from their customers and find a niche in the market just for you.

 So, the first thing to do is start monitoring social media using one of the many tools out there.
 And use these tools to monitor your competitors, their products and brands.
 Their keywords, features and target audience.
 Probably, you are already looking for your competitors' backlinks, social media analytics reporting, and media monitoring software to keep track of them.
 So take a look at questions like: